Keep it simple

 How I can help

 If you’re looking for some help to get you started writing a blog for your website, I’ve got lots of resources that will help.
 There are lots of blog posts that you can read here, sharing tips and advice to help you create brilliant content.
 Click here to read the posts.
-My newsletter Wish Weekly is another great resource.
-It lands every Wednesday and if you’d like to subscribe, click here.
+My newsletter The SEO Club is another great resource.
+It lands every Tuesday (ish) and is full of tips, chat and a bit of dating banter thrown in for good measure too (who knew dating and SEO had a lot in common?!).
+When you subscribe, you’ll get my free download “Start Selling with SEO” to get you started.

 Wish Freelance Writing